TL;DR

 The primary drivers include:

 - Minimising Downtime: In a role where every minute counts, long waits for diagnosis or treatment can impact performance, deadlines, and career progression.
-Private medical insurance (PMI) offers a way to bypass NHS waiting lists for eligible conditions.
+Private medical insurance (PMI) offers a way to use a private pathway, subject to policy terms and availability for eligible conditions.

 - Managing Stress-Related Conditions: The high-pressure nature of banking can contribute to stress, anxiety, and burnout.
 Modern PMI policies often include robust mental health support, providing fast access to therapists and psychiatrists.